States struggling to hire snowplow drivers as winter weather sweeps in - NewsBreak

 States from Washington to Pennsylvania, including Montana and Wyoming in the Rocky Mountains, are having trouble finding enough people willing to take the comparatively low-paying jobs that require a Commercial Driver’s License and often entail working at odd hours in dangerous conditions.

 “We want the traveling public to understand why it could take longer this season to clear highways during winter storms,” said Jon Swartz, the maintenance administrator for the Montana Department of Transportation, which is short about 90 drivers.
-“Knowing this helps motorists to plan ahead and adjust or even delay travel plans.”Smokies sees first snow of fall season
+“Knowing this helps motorists to plan ahead and adjust or even delay travel plans.”Wintry storm to bring up to 12 inches of snow across country

 Several states are either already feeling the crunch or could be soon: Heavy snow is predicted in the coming days in large swaths of the country, including Utah and Colorado, where more than a foot is forecast in higher elevations.
 Over a half a foot could drop in parts of Nebraska and Iowa.
 Parts of Nevada and New Mexico also expect winter storms.